Jersey (fabric): Production

 Jersey is a knitting method that produces a unique and versatile material.
 This knitting technique involves creating a lightweight and stretchy fabric by interlocking yarns in a series of loops.
 The result is jersey fabric, which is particularly well-suited for a variety of comfortable garments, such as T-shirts, dresses, and sportswear.

 Knitting techniques

 Jersey fabric is a versatile material created through a specific knitting technique, commonly used for various garments.
 The fabric can be a stretchy single-knit jersey, usually lightweight, with one flat side and one piled side, making it ideal for comfortable clothing like T-shirts.
 When made as a double-knit (or interlock jersey), jersey fabric has less stretch and is heavier, with two layers of single jerseys knit together to create a fabric with flat sides on the exterior and piles in the center.
 This type of knit is often used for polo shirts, especially those made from pima cotton, and is considered an elegant alternative to piqué.

-Knitting techniques vary, with two primary styles being the English method and the Continental method.
-The English method, also known as "throwing," involves holding the yarn in the right hand, while the Continental method, where the yarn is held in the left hand, can facilitate faster knitting.
-In the UK, the English method is common, whereas the Continental approach is favored in Germany and Scandinavia, known for intricate patterns like Fair Isle and Norwegian knitting techniques.
-In North America, both methods are widely used.

 Jersey fabrics can be classified as follows: